-- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE (Personal, Social, Health and Education) which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
-The curriculum covers safety in the local environment as well as how to stay safe online. - Children are taught to recognise when they are at risk and how to get help when they need it.
-Beaconhill is a listening school, and all children and young people are encouraged to speak to a member of staff when they are worried about any issues. - Support for those involved in a child protection issue.
+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
+The curriculum covers how children can keep themselves and others safe.
+This includes practical elements of staying safe such as firework safety, safety at the beach and online safety.
+It also covers children leading healthy lives both physically and mentally. - Children are taught to recognise when they are at risk and how to get help when they need it.
+Beaconhill Primary is a listening school and all children and young people are encouraged to speak to a member of staff when they are worried about any issues. - Support for those involved in a child protection issue